Impact of Dynamical Charm Quark and Mixed Action Effect on Light Hadron Masses and Decay Constants: Simulation setup

-The calculation are performed on two sets of the gauge ensembles: one set is the 2+1-flavor ensembles using the tadpole improved Symanzik gauge action and the same sea fermion action, and the other is the 2+1+1-flavor ones using using the same gauge action but the HISQ fermion action.
-The first set has been used in the previous CLQCD works (e.g., those for the basic parameter calibrations~ \cite{CLQCD:2023sdb,CLQCD:2024yyn}), and second set is generated recently and has been used for the determination of the mixed action effect in the valence-sea mixed pion mass~\cite{Zhang:2025ieg}.
+The calculation are performed on two sets of the gauge ensembles: one set is the 2+1 flavor ensembles using the tadpole-improved Symanzik gauge action and the same sea fermion action, and the other is the 2+1+1 flavor ones using the same gauge action but the HISQ fermion action.
+The first set has been used in the previous CLQCD works (e.g., those for the basic parameter calibrations~ \cite{CLQCD:2023sdb,CLQCD:2024yyn}), and the second set is generated recently and has been used for the determination of the mixed action effect in the valence-sea mixed pion mass~\cite{Zhang:2025ieg}.

-The updated lattice spacing \(a\)~\cite{cai:2026bottom}, the dimensionless lattice volume \(\tilde{L}^3 \times \tilde{T}\), and the finite-volume parameter \(m_{\pi}L\) for the gauge ensembles generated with the clover fermion action are listed in Table~\ref{tab:clover_ensembles}.
-For the ensembles marked with a superscript ``\(^{*}\)", we generate new quark propagators and correlation functions; for the remaining ensembles, we reuse the data from previous CLQCD work~\cite{CLQCD:2023sdb}.
+The lattice spacing \(a\), the finite-volume parameter \(m_{\pi}L\), the lattice volume \(\tilde{L}^3 \times \tilde{T}\), pion mass, and $\eta_s$ mass for the gauge ensembles generated with the clover fermion action are listed in Table~\ref{tab:clover_ensembles}. $\eta_s$ is a fictitious pseudoscalar meson whose interpolating field is $\bar{s}\gamma^5 s$, with only connected insertions.
+For the ensembles marked with a superscript asterisk, we generate new quark propagators and correlation functions; for the remaining ensembles, we reuse the data from previous CLQCD work~\cite{CLQCD:2023sdb}.
+The first uncertainty of lattice spacings is the statistical uncertainty, and the second uncertainty is from the gradient flow parameter $w_0=0.17355(92)\,\mathrm{fm}$ from FLAG~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.
+The lattice spacings are determined by the global fit method and the uncertainties are estimated from the model average analysis~\cite{Boccaletti:2024guq,Borsanyi:2020mff,BMW:2014pzb,Jay:2020jkz}.
+The fit ansatz and more details can be found in Ref.~\cite{Cai:2026xja}.

-Similar information for the newly generated gauge ensembles with the HISQ fermion action is provided in Table~\ref{tab:clover_ensembles}.
+Similar information for the newly generated gauge ensembles with the HISQ fermion action is provided in Table~\ref{tab:hisq_ensembles}.
+The lattice spacing determination procedure can be found in Ref.~\cite{Zhang:2025ieg}.
 The strange and charm quark masses are tuned to their physical values for most ensembles.
 The exception is the c24P31s ensemble, for which we deliberately vary the quark masses to investigate mistuning effects.
-We have also generated three additional 2+1 flavor ensembles to isolate the impacts of the charm sea quark from those of the mixed-action setup, using the tree level Symanzik gauge action (x24P31), tadpole improved Symanzik gauge action (y24P31, the same as the preivous 2+1-flavor CLQCD ensembles), and Iwasaki gauge action (z24P31).
+We have also generated three additional 2+1 flavor ensembles to isolate the impacts of the charm sea quark from those of the mixed action setup, using the tree level Symanzik gauge action (x24P31), tadpole-improved Symanzik gauge action (y24P31, the same as the preivous 2+1 flavor CLQCD ensembles), and Iwasaki gauge action (z24P31).